GreatJoy1203/QArTag/README.md

 QArTag
 ======

-Amazing QRcode generator run on a remote server
+QArTag is an amazing QRcode generator run on a remote server based on golang.